-When a 3D model is selected, the 3D Graph view allows you to view a list of the subnodes composing the 3D model, arranged in their hierarchy.
-You can select a subnode from the list.
-When a subnode is selected, you can manipulate it with the Transform tool, disable or enable it.
+When a 3D model is selected, the 3D Graph view allows you to view a list of the subnodes within the 3D model, arranged in their hierarchy.
+When a subnode is selected from the subnode list, you can manipulate it with the Transform tool, disable or enable it.

-If your 3D model is connected to a Subnode Animation node, you can select this Subnode Animation node and use the 3D Graph view to select and animate a subnode, to add its properties to the Subnode Animation's properties in the Timeline view, or connect a subnode to a 3D Kinematic Output node to it so that its animation can be applied to another element.
+If your 3D model is connected to a Subnode Animation node, you can select this Subnode Animation node and use the 3D Graph view to select subnodes and add its properties to the Subnode Animation's properties in the Timeline view; or connect a subnode to a 3D Kinematic Output node, so that its transformation can be applied to another element.